Kjamm/microbiome_analysis/README.md

 # Microbiome Analysis

+This library was created out of the personal curiosity of Jaemin Kim of Chungnam National University.

 A comprehensive Python library for microbiome data analysis, providing functionalities for data processing, quality control, normalization, diversity analysis, visualization, network analysis, and statistical comparisons.

 ## Features